neptune-ai/neptune-client-scale/README.md

 1. Create a project, or find an existing project you want to send the run metadata to.
 1. Get your API token from your user menu in the bottom left corner.

     > If you're a workspace admin, you can also set up a service account.
 This way, multiple people or machines can share the same API token.
-To get started, go to the workspace settings in the top right corner.
+To get started, access the workspace settings via the user menu.

 1. In the environment where neptune-scale is installed, set the following environment variables to the API token and project name: